March is Pet Poison Prevention Awareness Month!

 - soap gel packs

 To help your dog’s body fend off environmental toxins (like pollution, food additives, and chemicals from carpet and building materials) give him COMPLETE ME everyday.
-Not only does it lower chronic inflammation in his body, it helps strengthen his immune system and gives him the building blocks he needs to defend his body against environmental toxins naturally.
+Not only does it support cardiovascular health and helps promote normal circulation, it helps assist his immune system and gives him the building blocks he needs to defend his body against environmental toxins naturally.